Discover world-class courses & immerse yourself in the joyous culture

 Unbelievable golf & scenery

 Wherever you’re looking to book golf in Ireland, all the courses are based in unique, stunning locations across the North, South, East & West.
-Blessed with miles of stunning, unspoiled natural landscape, the glorious scenery makes Ireland an unmatched destination for a golf break.
+Blessed with miles of stunning, unspoiled natural landscape, the glorious scenery makes Ireland an unmatched destination for a golf break and a stay & play golf package.

 From the picturesque countryside, windswept courses on the rugged coastline and courses near vibrant cities, Ireland offers something for every golfer.
 Whether you play in Lough Erne, Dublin, Cork or Kerry, many of the courses boast spectacular scenery and are highlighted as some of the best golf courses in Ireland.